Brayan Gómez

-Brayan Arley Gómez Ramírez (born 29 January 2000) is a Colombian professional footballer who plays as an attacking midfielder for USL Championship side Real Monarchs SLC.
+Brayan Arley Gómez Ramírez (born 29 January 2000) is a Colombian professional footballer who plays as an attacking midfielder.

 Club career

 Gómez began his career with Atlético Nacional, before moving to Deportivo Pasto in search of first team football.
 In January 2021, it was announced Gómez had joined USL Championship side Real Monarchs SLC, with Deportivo Pasto keeping 50% of the player's rights for any future sale.